Ios: Demographics

-According to the Greek census 2011 in Ios live 2084 people, 1754 of them live in Chora.
+According to the Greek census 2011, 2,084 people live in Ios.
+1,754 of which live in the capital town of Chora.

 From the 1940s to the early 1970s, the population of the island reduced consistently.
 The main causes of this phenomenon were the migration movement, the epidemiological conditions of the time and to a lesser extent, the loss of men aged between 18 and 45 during the war.